 The following table sets forth information relating to the selling unitholder based on information supplied to us by the selling unitholder on or prior to the time of the initial filing of the registration statement of which this prospectus is a part.
 We have not sought to verify such information.
 Information concerning the selling unitholder may change over time, and if necessary, we will supplement this prospectus accordingly.
 The selling unitholder may hold or acquire at any time common units in addition to those offered by this prospectus and may have acquired additional common units since the date on which the information reflected herein was provided to us.
-In addition, the selling unitholder may have sold, transferred or otherwise disposed of some or all of its common units since the date on which the information reflected herein was provided to us and may in the future sell, transfer or otherwise dispose of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
+In addition, the selling unitholder may have sold, transferred or otherwise disposed of some or all of its common units in private placement transactions exempt from or not subject to the registration requirements of the Securities Act.
 Assuming the sale of all common units beneficially owned by them set forth in the table below, the selling unitholder will hold no units upon completion of the offering.

-Common Common Units Beneficially Owned Prior to the Offering(1) Common Units Beneficially Owned After Completion of the Being Offered Hereby Offeri Offering Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 73,150,000 64% 56,084,847 17,065,153 15%
+Common Units Common Units Beneficially Owned Prior to the Common Units Being Offered Öfferi Offering(1) Offering Name of Selling Unitholder Number Percent(2) Number Number Percent(2) Diamondback Energy, Inc.(3) 73,150,000 64% 56,084,847 17,065,153 15%